Channel

 , andudp

-.
-If an address for a specific backend is included, the address specified in the configuration file will not be used.
-For example, if specified ashttp://127.0.0.1:50090;tcp://127.0.0.1:50060
+backend types are supported.
+When an address for a backend is included, the address specified in the configuration file will no longer be used for sending.
+For example, if set tohttp://127.0.0.1:50090;tcp://127.0.0.1:50060

-On the Publish side, Context
+On the Publish side, the Context

-is mainly used to pass special information to the AimRT framework and Channel backend when calling the Publish
+is mainly used to pass some special information to the AimRT framework and Channel backend when calling the Publish

 method.
-Note the following when using it:
+Note the following:

-Developers can directly construct a
+Developers can directly construct an instance of type

 Context